Hykiinyte/BEAR-e-controller/README.md

 Refer to RobotPy Documentation if you don't know jackshit atm.

 Remember to ask Sanjoe if there are snacks at the competition.

+And then check with Lucas about the fifty shades of noise.